allannienhuis/avalon-moon/README.md

 ## Examples and documentation

-This repository is an angular project.
-Running the default web project will display examples and documentation.
+See https://allannienhuis.github.io/avalon-moon/ for usage, examples, and more detailed documentation.

+Also, the default web project in this repo is the project published at the above link.
+Feel free to experiement.

+First, build the library: `npm run build-moon`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Then run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/avalon-moon`.

 ## install

 `npm i anienhuis/avalon-moon`

-import the module